 An in-depth study of computer and systems security covering the domains of the Security+ Certification.
-Focus is on the knowledge and skills required to identify ethical challenges and risk, and to participate in risk mitigation activities, provide infrastructure, application, operational and information security, apply security controls to maintain confidentiality, integrity and availability, identify appropriate technologies and products, and operate with an awareness of applicable policies, laws and regulations.
-Pre-requisite: CS 215S.
+Focus is on the knowledge and skills required to identify risk and participate in risk mitigation activities, provide infrastructure, application, operational and information security, apply security controls to maintain confidentiality, integrity and availability, identify appropriate technologies and products, and operate with an awareness of applicable policies, laws and regulations.
+Prerequisite: CS 215S.
 (8 weeks, 3 credits)